apollosolutions/retail-supergraph/DEV.md

 npm install
 ```

-### Running the subgraphs and gateway
+### Running the subgraphs and Router

-Run the subgraphs and gateway, which use [Apollo Server](https://www.apollographql.com/docs/apollo-server/), using `npm`
+Run the subgraphs and Router, which use [Apollo Server](https://www.apollographql.com/docs/apollo-server/), using `npm`

 ```shell
 npm run dev